What is Sleep Apnoea?

 What causes snoring?

+Snoring is a common occurrence for many of us.
+If you don’t snore, you at least know someone who does.
 Affecting approximately 40% of the adult population, and more prevalent in men than women, snoring is caused by vibrations of the soft palate, uvula and base of your tongue when you inhale.
-This could either be due to blockages, having a narrow airway or low muscle tone.
-While seemingly harmless, snoring can sometimes be a symptom of more serious health issues, which is why it’s important to always have this assessed by a professional, no matter your age.
+This could either be due to blockages or having a narrow airway or low muscle tone.

 What are the symptoms of Sleep Apnoea?